jianzhi-1/cs262a/crdt.md

 ### What are the key results?

-Definitions, proving of sufficiency conditions for SEC and theoretical framework.
-Proving certain classes of objects fall under CRDT.
+The key results are mainly the theoretical formalism of state-based and op-based CRDT and their equivalence, and showing that many objects fall under one of them (and therefore the other).
+Examples introduced were integer vectors, counters, U-Set, map, log, directed graphs (which are common data structures).

 ### What are the main limitations of this paper?